 Credit risk is the risk of financial loss if a customer or counterparty fails to meet a payment obligation under a contract.
-It arises principally from direct lending, trade finance and leasing business, but also from off-balance sheet products such as guarantees and derivatives, and from the Bank's holding of debt and other securities.
+It arises principally from direct lending and trade finance business but also from certain other products such as guarantees and derivatives, and from the Bank's holding of debt and other securities.